(These accidents have occurred during non-conflict or post-conflict demining activities

-Now issuing Independent Certificates of industry H&S compliance
+On request, I am giving Independent Certificates of industry H&S compliance when appropriate,

 Suggested training uses